Writing a Cover Letter

 9. Confessed shortcomings: Some job-hunters mistakenly call attention to their weaknesses in their cover letters, hoping to ward off an employer's objections.
 Focus instead on your skills, related experience and company knowledge.

-10. Misrepresentation: In every stage of the job-search process, never misrepresent yourself.
+10. Misrepresentation: In every stage of your job-search, never misrepresent yourself.
 In many companies, erroneous information contained in a cover letter or resume will be grounds for dismissal as soon as the inaccuracy is discovered.
 Protect yourself by sticking to the facts.
 Present yourself in the best possible light, but don't exaggerate to the point of misrepresentation.

-12. Missing resume: Enclose all the materials you refer to in your cover letter.
+12. Missing resume: Make sure that you enclose all of the materials that you refer to in your cover letter.
 On numerous occasions, employers receive letters with no resumes.
 Writing samples have been promised but not delivered.
 Not only is this a disappointment, but a fatal oversight.
-No employer is going to take the time to remind you of your mistake; he or she has already moved on to the next application.
+No employer is going to take the time to remind you of your mistake; (s)he has already moved on to the next application.

 13. Personal information: Do not include your age, weight, height, marital status, race, religion, or any other personal information unless you feel that it directly pertains to the position that you are seeking.
 When in doubt, omit it.